What Is Collective Behavior: Unveiling the Investment Enigma

 Technical Analysis and Collective Behavior in Financial Markets

 The study of collective behaviour has significant implications for understanding financial markets.
-Technical analysis, a method used to forecast price movements based on past market data, relies heavily on observing collective behaviour patterns.
+Technical analysis, a method of forecasting price movements based on past market data, relies heavily on observing collective behaviour patterns.

 For instance, the concept of “support” and “resistance” levels in technical analysis reflects the collective behaviour of market participants.
 These levels represent price points where many traders are expected to buy (support) or sell (resistance) based on historical patterns.
 This collective behaviour creates a self-fulfilling prophecy, as traders’ expectations and actions reinforce these price levels.